xanothos/ansible-styleguide/README.md

 ```

 ### Why?
-There are many different ways to specify a boolean value in ansible, `True/False`, `true/false`, `yes/no`, `1/0`.
-While it is cute to see all those options we prefer to stick to one : `true/false`.
+While there are many different ways to specify a boolean value in ansible [`True/False`, `true/false`, `yes/no`, `1/0`], we prefer to stick to one: `true/false`.
 The main reasoning behind this is that Java and JavaScript have similar designations for boolean values.

 ## Key value pairs